roth-hex-lab/roth-hex-lab.github.io/content/vacancies/02_PhD/index.md

 ---
-title: PhD (Doctoral Candidate)/PostDoc (Senior Researcher)
+title: Doctoral Candidate/PostDoc Researchers
 date: 2025-10-01
-summary: "Find out more about our PhD and Postdoc application process."
+summary: "Find out more about our Doctoral Candidate and Postdoc application process."

 # Cover image
 # To use, place an image named `featured.jpg/png` in your page's folder.